princetech13/princetech13/README.md

 - 👋 Hi, I’m @princetech13
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning, and acquiring more skills
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, AND NODE.J
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on HTML,CSS, JAVASCRIPT AND NODE.J
-- 📫 How to reach me ...
+- 📫 How to reach me On whatsapp+2348101573798 , facebook:comr.prince chibuzo

 <!---
 princetech13/princetech13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.